samuelechu/Youtube-Playlist-Downloader-for-iOS/README.md

 ######Installation for iOS 9:
 ```
--clone repo with xcode 7
+-clone repo with the latest Xcode
+-navigate to project directory in Terminal and do 'pod install'
 -build and run app onto connected iPhone
 ```